Azure/azure-sdk-for-js/sdk/core/core-rest-pipeline/documentation/pipeline.md

 declare function createPipelineFromOptions(options: InternalPipelineOptions): Pipeline;
 ```

-**Note:** `InternalPipelineOptions` is used internally to configure the SDK pipeline but it is not exposed to consumers.
-Consumers can configure the default pipeline through the `PipelineOptions` when instantiating a new client
+**Note:** `InternalPipelineOptions` is used internally by SDK client authors to configure the SDK pipeline but it is not exposed to consumers.
+Consumers can configure the default pipeline through the `PipelineOptions` when instantiating a new client.

 ### Policies included in a default pipeline